 A noticeable smell signifies that something is wrong, usually with the intestines.
 The smell doesn’t have to be foul, just strong enough for you to detect a difference from the norm.

-Don’t actively attempt to smell bird droppings, as the airborne particles you can inhale can be harmful.
+Don’t actively smell bird droppings, as the airborne particles can be harmful when inhaled.

 Budgie Poop Size And Number

-A drastic change in the number of droppings a budgie passes per day is cause for concern.
+A drastic change in the number of droppings a budgie passes each day is cause for concern.